August 12, 2024

 “I moved, and then I got back into (my own baking) again and felt like, ‘okay, maybe I can do this,’” she said.

-With a plan to start off small, Mankee said she began looking for food trucks, that way, she said she could keep it by her house.
+With a plan to start off small, Mankee said she began looking for food trucks, that way she could keep it by her house.

-“She was selling (the whole bakery) – basically, whatever was in the space, other than a couple of her big equipment pieces,” she said.
+“She was selling (all of her bakery equipment) – basically, whatever was in the space, other than a couple of her big equipment pieces,” she said.
 “I was over the moon ecstatic – I was like, ‘oh my gosh, this is a huge opportunity.’”

-When Mankee reached out, she said she discovered that Le Gloahec was having everyone who expressed interest in the building come check it out – however, “I was still working a full-time job.”
+Mankee said when she reached out, she said she discovered the owner was inviting all interested parties to tour the space; however, “I was still working a full-time job.”

-Luckily, Mankee said she was able to get off work in Oshkosh – where she currently resides – to make it to Excuse my French in time to chat with Le Gloahec herself.
+Luckily, Mankee said she was able to get off work in Oshkosh – where she currently resides – and make it to the bakery in time to speak with the owner.

 “Sheboygan Falls – I absolutely love the community and how they all care for each other,” she said.

-From the time she found out she would be taking over ownership of the storefront, to when Marilette Pâtisserie officially opened, Mankee said everything took about two months.
+From the time she found out she would be setting up shop in the Pine Street storefront, to when Marilette Pâtisserie officially opened, Mankee said everything took about two months.

 Outside of the background paperwork, she said there was also a lot of remodeling to be done – “just giving the place a facelift.”